Blue Film: Estimation: Cast

-Background
+Production

 Director Kan Mukai often capitalized on controversy to boost the publicity surrounding the release of his films.
 In the case of Blue Film: Estimation, the advertising campaign emphasizing the appearance of mainstream actress Mitsugu Fujii in this pink film created enough public notice to make the film a success.
 Fujii would again work with Mukai in his Blue Film Woman (1969).